Guide to Disney's MyMagic+

 If you add a credit card to your profile on My Disney Experience during the Online Check-in process, everyone on your reservation ages 10 and over will have charging privileges during your vacation.
 To change charging privileges assigned to each member of your party, you will need to visit the front desk of your resort after your arrival.
 Guests may prohibit minors (or anyone on a reservation) from having charging privileges or limit the amount available.
 For example, each child could be limited to $25 to spend at touch-to-pay locations using their MagicBand.
 At some point, Disney may begin to allow guests to make these designations online as well.

 How Will MyMagic+ Change the Way I Plan Vacations or Tour Parks?

-One of the Goals of Disney's MyMagic+ is to reduce the amount of time park guests must spend waiting in lines and to enhance the user's park experience.
+One of the goals of Disney's MyMagic+ is to reduce the amount of time park guests must spend waiting in lines and to enhance the user's park experience.
 The less time guests spend in the queue lines, the more time they are likely to spend shopping, dining and doing other activities in the parks.
 Disney's touch-to-pay systems may stimulate more guest impulse buying.
 In the future, MyMagic+ may generate one or more schedules, based on a guests' pre-selected experiences and resort areas, designed to optimize the guests' route through the theme park and placing them at desired locations during meal- or down-times.
 Those who wish to explore the subject further should read our supplement regarding Disney's patents application for a "Guest Experience Management System and Method" relating to MyMagic+.
 No one can say exactly in what ways the user's park experience may change, but as with anything else, guests can expect some practical and enchanting pros, as well as some not-so-magical cons.
 Here are a few topics recently discussed by various Disney fandoms that may loom on the MyMagic+ horizon.
 Information in this section is largely speculation.

-Once guests using MyMagic+ arrive at Walt Disney World Resort, however, for the most part, they will be able to leave their wallets securely stored in their room safes (or wear it on their wrist so to speak).
+Once guests using MyMagic+ arrive at Walt Disney World Resort, for the most part, they will be able to leave their wallets securely stored in their room safes (or wear it on their wrist so to speak).
 No more scratchy lanyards around guests' necks or fanny packs loaded with 'Key to the World' cards or park tickets, PhotoPass cards, reservation lists and itineraries.
 RF-enabled wristbands or cards will become guests entry ticket, room key, store FastPass+ selections and Dining Plan entitlements, and can be used to pay for dining and merchandise.
-Cash, dining credits, FastPasses and park ticket days are electronically deducted as they are use throughout the Walt Disney World Resort.
+Cash (credit card purchases), dining credits, FastPasses and park ticket-days are electronically deducted as they are used throughout the Walt Disney World Resort.
 If additional identification is needed, Disney can use stored biometric information or require the use of a personal PIN pre-selected by the guests during the Online Check-in process.

-FastPass+ Quick Service: While Disney has made very few changes to booking online Advance Dining Reservations (ADRs) with recent enhancements, it has mentioned one change guests can expect in the coming days.
-Disney FastPass+ Quick Service, which will allow guests to select a quick service restaurants and order food up to 60 days prior to arrival, should be available soon.
+FastPass+ Quick Service: While Disney has made very few changes to booking online Advance Dining Reservations (ADRs) with recent MyMagic+ enhancements, it has mentioned one change guests can expect in the coming months.
+Disney FastPass+ Quick Service, which will allow guests the opportunity to select a quick service restaurant and order food up to 60 days prior to arrival.
 Disney's FastPass+ Quick Service should also allow guests standing in line for a ride to get a same-day time-window for an available quick service restaurants and order food prior to arrival, using only their smart phones.

 What's the Current Status of MyMagic+ - Who Gets What, When?